-In my role as a Manager at marketing specialist recruitment firm, Vertical Advantage, I unearth outstanding talent in CRM and loyalty for our blue chip client base.
-Therefore, a constant need for rich customer data, along with the changing industry trends are at the heart of daily discussions, This got me thinking about how the industry has evolved.
+In my role as a Manager at marketing specialist recruitment firm, Vertical Advantage, I’m always on the look out for outstanding talent in CRM and loyalty for our blue chip client base.

 Loyalty schemes have become the norm - There's so much choice out there!